Traveling in Taiwan – Travel Tips and more

 I have no idea and never used an agency.
 I came to Taiwan as a solo backpacker and found it easy to figure out things by myself.
 It can make sense to hire a tour guide or an agency, but I am not the kind of person to do that.
 Also, people here are friendly and helpful, so it is fairly easy to organize things just by yourself.

-Is it Safe to Travel in Travel in Taiwan?
+Is it Safe to Travel in Taiwan?

-Some people are concerned because China has threatened to attack Taiwan several times, but personally, I do not worry about that.
+Some people are concerned because China has threatened to attack Taiwan several times, but I do not worry about that.
 I feel safe here, and if you look at the crime rate, you see that violent crime is almost non-existent.
 But, of course, do not be stupid and watch your stuff, pickpockets still can happen.

 While Taiwan faces natural disasters such as earthquakes and typhoons, the country is well-prepared.
 Buildings are engineered to withstand seismic activity, and Taiwan maintains high standards of health and hygiene.
 I have experienced earthquakes and canceled a trip to Hualien in 2024.

 Despite the roads being reopened, I did not feel comfortable traveling following the strongest earthquake in Taiwan since 1999.
 I was not scared, but considering the loss of life, it did not seem to be appropriate to travel in such regions and film videos.
 I cannot speak for single female travelers or LGTB backpackers for obvious reasons, but those I have met confirm that they feel very secure and have no issues going out alone at any time of day.
-If you have questions, feedback, or ideas for a travel video in Taiwan, feel free to contact me!